GoldenStarCode/test/README.rst

 trjtrypy.visualizations.colorcoding(vectorizedfunc, trajectory, version='unsigned', zoom=None, dpi=50, figsize=(10,10))

-   Visualizing the specified feature mapping by color considering every point on a rectangular region, that includs the trajectory, as a potential landmark.
+   Visualizing the specified feature mapping by color considering every point on a rectangular region, that includes the trajectory, as a potential landmark.

    * **Parameters**
       * **vectorizedfunc: A vectorized function**\